 In this tutorial, we will show you how to install CloudPanel on Debian 10.
 For those of you who didn’t know, CloudPanel is an open-source server management control panel designed to be fast, easy to use, and customizable.
-CloudPanel supports management of database servers, Domains, Linux services, Cron jobs, IP and Bots blocking, FTP server, User management, Cloud platforms support, among many others.
+CloudPanel supports the management of database servers, Domains, Linux services, Cron jobs, IP and Bots blocking, FTP servers, User management, and Cloud platforms support, among many others.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of the CloudPanel Control Panel on a Debian 10 (Buster).

 - A server running one of the following operating systems: Debian 10 (Buster).

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 non-root sudo useror access to the